 Peter P. Cohos is the President of Copez Properties Ltd., a Calgary-based real estate investment company.
 He was previously the Chief Executive Officer of Triovest Realty Advisors Inc. a national commercial real estate advisory company which has approximately \$7 billion in assets under management.
 Mr. Cohos has worked in the commercial real estate industry since 1985, founding Copez Management Ltd., Tonko Development Corp. and then Tonko Realty Advisors Ltd., which merged with Redcliff Realty Management Inc. in 2011.
 Tonko Development Corp. was a publicly traded corporation from 1995 through 2002.
 During that time, Mr. Cohos was President and Chief Executive Officer, as well as a member of its board.
-Triovest Realty Advisors Inc. currently has approximately 550 employees and manages 41 million square feet of assets across Canada.
 Mr. Cohos' extensive and varied real estate career is augmented by his Honours degree in Business Administration from the University of Western Ontario and a MBA from the University of Capetown, South Africa.